 Magnetotelluric (MT) method targets deep hot rocks that act as the heat source for a geothermal system under survey.
 From the results of the joint inversion of MT and TEM data of the Olkaria Geothermal Field, a fairly good correlation with the available geological information is noted and the following resistivity structure can be deduced as seen on cross-sections and iso-resistivity maps.
 Generally, the area is characterised by a thin shallow layer of high resistivity on the surface especially on higher grounds.
 This is interpreted as being caused by unaltered rock formations on the surface possibly due to the thick pyroclastic cover from the adjacent Longonot volcano.
-Underlying this layer is a low resistivity ($<15~\Omega m$) layer that extend to approximately 1000~m a.s.l.
+Underlying this layer is a low resistivity (<15 Ω m) layer that extend to approximately 1000 m a.s.l.
 This layer is presumed to be dominated by low temperature alteration minerals such as smectite and zeolite and defines the clay cap.
-A deep high resistivity (resistivity core) layer with values greater than $100~\Omega m$ is observed underlying the clay cap.
-This is a zone where high temperature hydrothermal alteration minerals such as epidote, chlorite and actinolite are observed and is interpreted as the reservoir zone.
+A deep high resistivity (resistivity core) layer with values greater than 100 Ω m is observed underlying the clay cap.
+This is a zone where high temperature hydrothermal alteration minerals such as the reservoir zone.